-The Organizational Behavior master’s degree program online or on our San Francisco and Fresno campuses empasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
+The Organizational Behavior master’s degree program online or on our San Francisco and Fresno campuses emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
 Our on-campus and online organizational behavior courses focus on approaches to managerial skill development, emphasizing the “human side” of organizations and the behavioral aspects of managing change.

 Organizational Change and Development